bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### It is really bad if the maintainer approves the PR with very visible mistakes.

-To me it means that they did not even scroll the proposed change until the end.
+To me it means that they did not even scroll through the proposed change.
 There might be different reasons behind such a mistake.
 Maybe the maintainer was too tired or simply did not see that bug.
 Maybe they wanted to be nice and not block contributions?
-Maybe the author did amazing PRs before so maintainer trusted the author?
-Unfortunately, there can be sometimes even more *selfish reasoning*: They approved just to show they are active, even though they don't have time to maintain the project full time.
+Maybe the author did amazing PRs before so the maintainer trusted the author?
+Unfortunately, sometimes **the reason is more selfish**: they approved just to show they are active, even though they don't have time to maintain the project full time.
 Don't be like this.
 It is pretty obvious!

 ### As the external contributor you can also review pull requests!

-In fact e.g. according to our review process policy, a contributor's code review, if done by the contributor whom we trust and they know a codebase, can be enough to merge some less impactful PRs.
+For example, the Thanos review process encourages code reviews by contributors.
+For a less impactful PR, the review from a trusted contributor that knows the codebase can be enough to merge the PR.
 I think this is great because it allows a contributor to do reviews in a safe environment, with other maintainers to guide them and step in if some comment is not particularly correct.
 It's also a very good sign that the contributor is ready to become the maintainer!